Leptopelis macrotis: Description

 Leptopelis macrotis is a large Leptopelis species: females measure 74–84 mm in snout–vent length, while males are more modest at 40–46 mm SVL.
 The dorsum is smooth and transversely-striped in shades of brown.
 The tympanum is large.
 The feet are fully webbed.

 Habitat and conservation

 Its natural habitats are primary rainforests at elevations of 100–700 m above sea level.
 It lives arboreally along streams; males can often be heard calling from branches near streams some 5–10 m above the ground.

 Leptopelis macrotis is a relatively common species.
 However, because it relies on good (i.e., non-degraded) rainforest, habitat degradation caused by agricultural expansion, logging, and human settlements is a major threat.
 Mining and river pollution are also potential threats.
 It occurs in a number of protected areas, including the Gola Forest Reserve (its type locality), Taï National Park, Kambui Hills Forest Reserve, and Bobiri Forest Reserve.
-The International Union for Conservation of Nature (IUCN) has assessed it as being "Vulnerable"—despite its large range, the actual area of occupancy is modest (about 236 km²), and its habitat is being lost.
+The International Union for Conservation of Nature (IUCN) has assessed it as being "Vulnerable"—despite its large range, the actual area of occupancy is modest (about 236 km^{2}), and its habitat is being lost.